uphold/docs/_totp.md

 ### Response

-Returns an HTTP status code of <code>204</code> and no JSON body, in case of success.
+Returns an HTTP status code of `204` ([No Content](https://datatracker.ietf.org/doc/html/rfc7231#section-6.3.5)) and no JSON body, in case of success.